-- On the other hand, suppose G has a Hamiltonian path. - There is a tour on G' containing at most one edge with weight 2. - Start with a Hamiltonian path and then close the loop. - The total cost is then at most (n-1) + 2 = n + 1 = B. - We conclude that there is a tour of length B or less on G' if and only if G has a Hamiltonian path.
+- On the other hand, suppose G has a Hamiltonian path. - There is a tour on G' containing at most one edge with weight 2. - Start with a Hamiltonian path. - Insert the edge connecting the beginning and ending nodes to yield a tour. - The total cost is then at most (n-1)+2=n+1=B. - We conclude that there is a tour of length B or less on G' if and only if G has a Hamiltonian path.